pypa/pip/docs/reference/pip_install.rst

 designed do the right thing by default you can disable the cache and always access PyPI by utilizing the ``--no-cache-dir`` option.

-When making any HTTP request pip will first check it's local cache to determine if it has a suitable response stored for that request which has not expired.
+When making any HTTP request pip will first check its local cache to determine if it has a suitable response stored for that request which has not expired.
 If it does then it simply returns that response and doesn't make the request.